VCD Unit 1 AOS 3

 The term 'methods' refers to the ways a visual communication was made.
 As you can be aware, this is a very broad field so in this Area of Study we will not be discussing technical drawing, model making or any of the other methods related to environmental and industrial design.
 Our study will focus on the methods used for communication design.

-Methods for original image making
+Manual Methods for original artwork (pre-press)

 As it is the method used in making an original image that an audience notices, we always discuss how an image was originally made.
 Some common methods used in this period (remember all this is pre-computer; 1984) are;